refactoring-by-example/refactoringbyexample.com/_posts/2018-03-22-moving-on-from-callbacks.md

  * Fetches stock (inventory) metadata for the products using an asynchronous `map`
  * Merges stock data with the product models and writes `each` product model to the product database

- Wow that's a lot of responsibility for a single function!
+ Wow, that's a lot of responsibility for a single function!
 Lets break down each step and use async/await where appropriate.

-## Parallel requests
+### Parallel requests
 ```js
 async.parallel({
         book: getBooks,